 Treehouse has courses for beginners and more experienced developers.
 You can learn how to code by watching videos or taking interactive quizzes.

 You can take one of the courses or follow a track.
 The Web Design track will not only teach you HTML and CSS, but also design foundations, Photoshop, Illustrator, branding, SEO, and more.
-I’m seriously thinking about trying it.
-You can always learn something new.
+I’ve tried it a couple of years ago and loved it.

 This website used to be my go-to place when I was at university and I use it as a reference guide when I forget how to write a certain line of code.
 It’s similar to an encyclopedia of coding terms and examples and you can even take tests and get certifications.